1918 Leaflet - Pyrex Transparent Oven Dishes

 The following images are a modified version of the leaflet.
 In its original form, it is a complicated document to interpret when the illustrations are not presented in the same order that the price list is.
 So for clarity, the information below is organized into segments, with model numbers, sizes, shapes, and prices listed above the pictures of the products.
 Some pieces on the list are not illustrated.
 The dimensions that are provided for certain items are inside measurements.

 Covered Casseroles, Round & Oval, Shallow & Deep.

 The series numbered 100 to 104 is the original round casserole shape, first seen in 1915.
 They are called "Deep" in this context, but they are practically the same depth as Standard casseroles.
 The name distinguishes them from round shallow casseroles.
 The 100 to 104 series was dropped sometime between 1922 & 1924.

 The round Standard casserole series is an improved design for use with a metal frame or stand.
-By the end of 1921 there would be four sizes, numbered 167 to 170, but only the two smallest are present so far.
-Even smaller is a 164, intended for single portions.
+By the end of 1921 there would be five sizes, numbered 164 to 170, but only the three smallest are present so far.
+The 164 is intended for single portions.

 The selection of oval casseroles is almost complete; two larger sizes (185 & 190) became available in 1921.
 A 197 is called a deep oval because it is the same diameter as a 193, but it is ¾" deeper.
 They share the same lid, which is marked 193-197.

 Open Baking Dishes, and Oval & Round Individual Sizes.

 The 120 to 124 pudding or baking dishes are 100 to 104 casseroles without lids.
 A shallow 132 might be a lidless 112 casserole, but 113 (1½ Qt) did not appear until 1921, so the 155 could be a unique item.